fox-it/dissect.cobaltstrike/docs/installation.rst

      $ pip install tox
      $ tox

-This wil run tests on both Python 3 and PyPy3.
+This will run tests on both Python 3 and PyPy3.
 To limit to Python 3 only, run:

 .. code-block:: shell